AleixBP/argeoPET/README.md

 ## 📌 Notes

-- GPU support is required for Cupy
+- GPU support is required for CuPy